Tom-Johnston/Tom-Johnston.github.io/_posts/2020-07-16-the-longest-title-on-arxiv.md

     - `q-alg: math.QA`
     - `math-ph: math.MP`
     - `cs.IT: math.IT`
- - ArXiv seems to enforce a maximum line length in the titles (and other fields like abstacts)and will insert line breaks in the titles (explicitly it seems to replace a space with a new line followed by two spaces).
+ - ArXiv seems to enforce a maximum line length in the titles (and other fields like abstracts)and will insert line breaks in the titles (explicitly it seems to replace a space with a new line followed by two spaces).
 I was very confused when I first plotted the distribution of title lengths and found no titles with lengths 73 and 74.
 To get round this I've simply replaced all instances of `\n  ` with ` ` and I'm hoping this hasn't hit any false positives.

 ## Distribution of title lengths

 Since I had spent the time downloading the metadata to find the longest title, I decided I might as well also look at the distribution.
-There are far too many categories to nicely display the distributions for all of them on a graph, so I settled on four categories: all of maths, combintorics, a selection of pure areas and a selection of applied areas.
+There are far too many categories to nicely display the distributions for all of them on a graph, so I settled on four categories: all of maths, combinatorics, a selection of pure areas and a selection of applied areas.
 This is only a blog post so I didn't invest much time pigeonholing the areas and just went down the list assigning the area to either pure, applied or neither.

 Pure: `math.AC, math.AG, math.AT, math.CT, math.FA, math.GN, math.GR, math.GT, math.KT, math.LO, math.NT, math.RA, math.RT`